History of Algae

 Develop scalable technology for harvesting and large raceways.

 Global Algae was founded in 2013 to harness the unparalleled productivity of algae to provide food and fuel for the world, dramatically improving the environment, economy, and quality of life for all people.
 The company recognized that to achieve this vision, radical advances were necessary in every step of the algae production process.
-Therefore, the company has focused its efforts over the past six years on research and development to lower the cost and energy use in algae farming.
-As a result of $30,000,000 in research and development funding, Global Algae has achieved eleven major breakthroughs and numerous other innovations in algae cultivation, harvesting, and processing.
+Therefore, the company has focused its efforts over the past seven years on research and development to lower the cost and energy use in algae farming.
+As a result of $35,000,000 in research and development funding, Global Algae has achieved eleven major breakthroughs and numerous other innovations in algae cultivation, harvesting, and processing.
+Global Algae has obtained $22,000,000 in funding for continued research and development.
+Another $10,000,000 in funding has been secured for the first step of the scale up process!